sequana/sequanix/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
-0.1.1     * all logo
+0.2.0     * add logo
           * remove pin on python3.7
+          * switch from PyQt5 to PySide6
           * remove automatic creation of readtag in config. we let the pipelines handle it
 0.1.0     * revamp Sequanix independently of Sequana
 ========= ==========================================================================